-I realized today that I’ve never seen any actual evidence that the imperfective aspect (traditionally, the Present “tense” and the Imperfect “tense”) are used in states of affairs involving customary/habitual action.
-Now, I have never doubted that this is the case.
-Definitely not.
-It is merely that all of the discussion that I can think of discussing such usage of the imperfective involve interpretive (and thus language external) evidence: habitual meaning makes sense in translation.
+When it comes to work in ancient languages and texts, it can be quite difficult to provide actual evidence for the semantics of grammatical categories that are empirically grounded rather than just being the interpretive intuitions of the reader.
+Take the position, for example, that the imperfective aspect (traditionally, the Present “tense” and the Imperfect “tense”) are used in states of affairs involving customary/habitual action.
+I have never doubted that this is the right view of the imperfective aspect.
+But nearly all discussion of such usage of the imperfective involves interpretive (and thus language external) evidence: habitual meaning makes sense in translation.
 Most grammars don’t really see the need to give any sort of language internal evidence of this fact.
-Wallace, for example, simply says: “The customary present is used to signal either an action that regularly occurs or an ongoing state.20 The action is usually iterative, or repeated, but not without interruption.
+Wallace, for example, simply says: “The customary present is used to signal either an action that regularly occurs or an ongoing state.
+The action is usually iterative, or repeated, but not without interruption.
 This usage is quite common” (1997: 521).
 That’s actually not too bad, all considering.
 Robertson merely includes “customary” as a heading followed by a handful of examples with no actual discussion at all (1923: 881).
 Apparently, he thinks that the usage is so blatantly obvious that it doesn’t need explanation.
 BDF has no section for habituality, which they seem to subsume under the iterative—which at least they have a sentence of prose description for (BDF §325).
 Turner does nothing more than tell his reading what habitual/iterative meaning is (1963: 67).

 Now, the lack of evidence in a teaching grammar like Wallace, definitive evidence of the validity of the category is perhaps not necessary.
 But one would expect that reference grammars would go the extra yard.
 That they did not, is telling—particularly with Robertson whose 1500+ pages of grammar tended to go that extra year on just about every other grammatical point you could imagine.